 6. (45-46) The people rescue Jonathan from execution.

 But the people said to Saul, “Shall Jonathan die, who has accomplished this great deliverance in Israel?
 Certainly not!
 As the LORD lives, not one hair of his head shall fall to the ground, for he has worked with God this day.”
 So the people rescued Jonathan, and he did not die.
 Then Saul returned from pursuing the Philistines, and the Philistines went to their own place.

 a.
 Certainly not!
 As the LORD lives, not one hair of his head shall fall to the ground, for he has worked with God this day: Happily, the people finally stood up to Saul’s foolishness.
 They simply would not allow Jonathan to be executed.
 They knew that Jonathan worked with the LORD that day, not against the LORD.

 i.
 There are at least three reasons why it was right to spare Jonathan, even though he broke the oath.
-First, the oath itself and the penalty on the oath breaker were simply bad and foolish laws and should not have been enforced.
+First, the oath itself and the penalty on the oath-breaker were simply bad and foolish laws and should not have been enforced.
 Second, Jonathan broke the oath in ignorance.
-Finally, God’s approval was evident from His great blessing on Jonathan (he has worked with God today).
+Finally, God’s approval was evident from His great blessing on Jonathan (he has worked with God this day).

 ii.
 Jonathan’s bold faith in God had much more to do with the victory on that day than Saul’s foolish oath.

 b.
 And the Philistines went to their own place: The implication in this phrase is that the victory might have been greater if not for Saul’s foolish oath.

 7. (47-52) Saul’s many wars and his family.